EveryOneIsGross/defaultmodeAGENT/readme.md

 *   **Persistence and Configuration:**

-    * **Memory Persistence**: User memories and are semantically linked in an indexed file structure, persisting between sessions, influencing personality and evolving with agent.
+    * **Memory Persistence**: User memories are semantically linked in an indexed file structure, persisting between sessions, influencing personality and evolving with agent.
     *   **File Caching:**  Manages temporary files for performance and privacy.
     *   **Configuration Storage:** Uses YAML files and environment variables for flexible and secure configuration.
     *   **Runtime Adjustable Parameters:**  Allows adjusting settings like temperature during runtime.